galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 ### Can't get enough?

-Below are some more exercises for those who wish to go into more details about statistical significance testing and population-level analysis.
+Below are some more exercises for those who wish to go into more detail about statistical significance testing and population-level analysis.

-Or, click [here](#wrap-up) to skip this extra credit section.
+Or, click [here](#wrap-up) to jump to the end and skip this extra credit section.

 # Extra Credit